cedardb/docs/content/clients/_index.md

 ---
 title: Clients
 weight: 40
-prev: /example_datasets/handelsregister
-next: /csharp
 ---

-CedarDB is compatible with most features of many PostgreSQL-compatible clients and drivers out of the box.
+CedarDB is compatible with most features of PostgreSQL-compatible clients and drivers out of the box.
 If you want to use CedarDB in combination with a specific framework or language, take a look at the following sub pages.

 Programming languages: